 There is a large variety of beetroots, so as a beginner, you should grow bolt-resistant varieties.
 They’re less likely to produce flowering stems.

-When To Sow Beetroot
+When To Sow Beetroots

 Mid-spring until Mid-summer is the best time to sow beetroot seeds outdoors, as it is one of the easy vegetables to sow in warm weather.
 Sowing them weeks earlier, however, it should be covered and only allowed to be put outside once the temperature outside has improved.

-How to Sow Beetroot Seed
+How to Grow Beetroot Seed

-Mark out seed drills in your prepared soil using a long-handled tool, shorter rows can be made with a hand trowel.
+Mark out beetroot seed drills in your prepared soil using a long-handled tool, shorter rows can be made with a hand trowel.
 The drills should be 2cm deep and 30cm apart.
 Beetroot seeds are quite big because it’s clumps of individual seeds, so expect to get several sprouts from one seed.
 The seed placement should be 2cm – 5cm apart.
 Cover the seeds and pat the soil back down.
 Make sure you labeled the rows.

 Growing them in module trays gives you convenience in moving them to bigger pots.
 You’ll need to sow 2 – 3 seeds in each cell.
 Cover it with potting soil and water.
 It’s important to keep the soil moist for the germination process.